Harsh Varrdhan Kapoor: Career

 Harsh Varrdhan made his acting debut when Rakesh Omprakash Mehra approached him for an art house romantic musical called Mirzya.
-Written by the Oscar winning Gulzar, Mirzya used poetry and a Greek chorus as narrative guides, a style that was both bold and unconventional.
+Written by the Oscar-winning poet Gulzar, Mirzya used poetry and a Greek chorus as narrative guides, a style that was both bold and unconventional.
 Having signed the film in 2013, Harsh spent over a year preparing for the film.
 He learned horse riding and archery and worked on the two distinct characters that the film required him to play.
 Mirzya premiered at the prestigious London film festival in 2016 to positive reviews in the international press with the New York Times praising it but received mixed reviews back home in India and could not perform very well commercially.
 The Economic Times gave the film 3.5/5 rating and stated, "Impressive performance by Harsh Varrdhan Kapoor & Saiyami Kher, but a one-time watch."

 Harsh’s next film was Vikramaditya Motwane’s vigilante drama Bhavesh Joshi Superhero.
 Financed by Eros, and later Reliance and Phantom Films, the film released to polarising reviews in June 2018.
 In spite receiving positive reviews, the film was a box-office bomb grossing just ₹4.35 crore on a ₹21 crore budget.

 During the pandemic, Harsh worked closely with acting coaches Jeff Goldberg and Suraj Vyas to hone his craft.
 He has, on many occasions, spoken candidly about how implicitly he trusts his mentors to guide him on new projects.

 In 2020, he worked with Vikramaditya Motwane again in the Netflix film AK vs AK, in which he played a fictionalised version of himself and shared the screen with his father and sister.
-Harsh had reportedly also signed on to play the lead in Sriram Raghavan’s Andhadhun but eventually had to withdraw due to scheduling conflicts.
+Harsh had reportedly also signed on to play the lead in Sriram Raghavan’s Andhadhun, but eventually had to withdraw due to scheduling conflicts.

 In 2021, he appeared in one of the episodes of Netflix show Ray.
-While reviewing Hindustan Times's Rohan Naahar wrote "Manoj Bajpayee, Harsh Varrdhan Kapoor, Ali Fazal and Radhika Madan lead a handful of excellent performers in Netflix's irreverent but inconsistent anthology, based on Satyajit Ray's short stories."
+While reviewing, Hindustan Timess Rohan Naahar wrote "Manoj Bajpayee, Harsh Varrdhan Kapoor, Ali Fazal and Radhika Madan lead a handful of excellent performers in Netflix's irreverent but inconsistent anthology, based on Satyajit Ray's short stories."

-In 2022, he acted in and co-produced a film titled Thar which was released on Netflix on 6 May 2022.
+In 2022, he acted in and co-produced a film titled Thar, which was released on Netflix on 6 May 2022.
 The film also starred his father, Fatima Sana Shaikh and Satish Kaushik in key roles.
 It was directed and co-written by Raj Singh Chaudhary.
-In order to play a quiet character with many shades of grey, he worked hard on his physicality so that body language could speak louder than words.
-That released on Netflix in 2022 to rave reviews both domestically and internationally.
+In order to play a quiet character with many shades of grey, he worked hard on his physicality so that his body language could speak louder than words.
+The film released on Netflix in 2022 to imxed to positive reviews reviews both domestically and internationally.

-In 2023, Kapoor announced that he was working on an Abhinav Bindra biopic, which he was set to star in and produce, but as of April 2025 the project was shelved.
+In 2023, Kapoor announced that he was working on an Abhinav Bindra biopic, which he was set to star in and produce, but as of April 2025, the project has been shelved.